-- 7.1.3 There shall be an Extenuating Circumstances Panel or equivalent body1 which acts as an advisory group to the Board of Examiners to consider students' extenuating circumstances and the related evidence. - 7.1.4 All members of a Board of Examiners (or one of its sub-groups) are required to attend unless the Academic Director of Partnerships has approved their absence in advance.
-In the case of reassessment for the final degree classification, the Academic Director of Partnerships may approve the absence of the external examiners, if there is evidence that they have been appropriately consulted. - 7.1.5 In order to inform its decisions, a Board of Examiners may invite the attendance or comments of other internal staff who are not members.
+- 7.1.2 With the exception of the Board of Examiners for the Final Assessment, a Board may delegate its functions to a sub-group of examiners which shall include the Chair (or Deputy Chair) of the Board and at least two other internal examiners. - 7.1.3 There shall be an Extenuating Circumstances Panel or equivalent body1 which acts as an advisory group to the Board of Examiners to consider students' extenuating circumstances and the related evidence. - 7.1.4 All members of a Board of Examiners (or one of its sub-groups) are required to attend unless the UEA Associate Pro-Vice-Chancellor of Academic Partnerships and Apprenticeships has approved their absence in advance.
+In the case of reassessment for the final degree classification, the UEA Associate Pro-Vice-Chancellor of Academic Partnerships and Apprenticeships may approve the absence of the external examiners, if there is evidence that they have been appropriately consulted. - 7.1.5 In order to inform its decisions, a Board of Examiners may invite the attendance or comments of other internal staff who are not members.
 Such an invitation will not confer rights of membership.